DirectoryTree/LdapRecord-Docs/core/v2/connections.md

 }
 ```

+### Connecting Anonymously {#connecting-anonymously}

-If you'd like to connect / bind anonymously to your LDAP
+If you'd like to connect/bind anonymously to your LDAP
 server, simply set your `username` and `password`
 configuration parameters to `null`: